sq6ra/location-prediction/README.md

  - implemented KNN based weigited average methods for location predicting
  - explored other methods such as SVM, Naive bayes, logistic regression.
- - explored Scikit learn, and some python ploting libs
+ - explored Scikit learn, Numpy and python matplotlib-basemap for visualization